(802) 457-4222 mmcelroy@vermontel.net

 In 2014, we worked with Corey Johnson, a Master of Environmental Management Candidate (2015) at the Yale School of Forestry & Environmental Studies, to develop an adaptation of our context-based carbon metric for use in higher education settings.

-Like the business version of our metric, the higher education version measures the greenhouse gas emissions of a school against reduction targets specified in the SSP1-1.9 mitigation scenario, a well-below 1.5ºC model.
+Like the business version of our metric, the higher education version measured the greenhouse gas emissions of a school against reduction targets specified in the SSP1-1.9 mitigation scenario, a well-below 1.5ºC model.
 It, too, features a 2015 baseline year.

 SOCIAL & ECONOMIC